self-host/self-host/docs/program_manager_worker.md

 Two components are working together, one Program Manager (selfpmgr) and one or several instances of the Program Worker (selfpwrk).

 At set intervals, the Program Manager queries all domains for all active programs.
-It tracks them and then, based on the program's specification, tells a Program Worker to execute the program.
+Based on the program's specification, it tracks them and then tells a Program Worker to execute the program.
 The Program Worker compiles the program (if required), caches the binary and runs the program.

 ![Interaction Program Manager and Worker][InteractionDiag1]